ipfs/specs/UNIXFS.md

 UnixFS currently supports two optional metadata fields:

 * `mode` -- The `mode` is for persisting the file permissions in [numeric notation](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation) \[[spec](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/sys_stat.h.html)\].
-  If unspecified this defaults to `0755` for directories/HAMT shards and `0644` for all other types where applicable The nine least significant bits represent  `ugo-rwx` The next three least significant bits represent `setuid`, `setgid` and the `sticky bit` All others are reserved for future use
+  The nine least significant bits represent  `ugo-rwx` The next three least significant bits represent `setuid`, `setgid` and the `sticky bit` All others are reserved for future use